Be still, and know that I am God. I will be exalted among the nations. Psalm 46:10

 12 I know that there is nothing better for them than to rejoice and to do good as long as they live.
 13 Also that every man should eat and drink and enjoy the fruit of all his labor, is the gift of God.
 14 I know that whatever God does, it shall be forever.
 Nothing can be added to it, nor anything taken from it; and God has done it, that men should revere him.
 15 That which is, has been long ago, and that which is yet to be, has been long ago.
 God researches that which is past.

 16 Moreover I saw under the sun, in the place of justice, that wickedness was there; and in the place of righteousness, that wickedness was there.
 17 I said in my heart, “God will judge the righteous and the wicked, for there is a time for every purpose and for every work.”

 18 I said in my heart, “As for the sons of men, God tests them, so that they may see that they themselves are like animals.
 19 For the same fate that falls on the sons of men falls on animals.
 As one dies, so the other dies.
 Yes, they have all one breath, and man has no advantage over the animals, for all is vanity.

 From Dust to Dust

-20 All go to one place.
-All are from the dust, and all turn to dust again.
+20 They all go to one place.
+All of them are from the dust, and all of them return to dust.
 21 Who knows the spirit of man, whether it goes upward, and the spirit of the animal, whether it goes downward to the earth?”

 2 Corinthians 6:1-13